-Students are responsible for ordering their own regalia/cap and gown.
+Students are responsible for ordering their own regalia/cap and gown online from Herff Jones, https://collegegrad.herffjones.com/site/welcome.
 Information on how and when to order regalia is included in the Graduation Packet distributed in February.

 5.0 Student Speakers